-Maybe you’re reading this and your interest in composting is less than zero; well, I challenge you to simply pay attention for one day to how many fruit and vegetable items you put into your trash can.
-Also include coffee grounds, egg shells, tea bags, and newspaper into your observations since these are compostable items.
-I know in the two months I didn’t compost, was throwing away tons of compostable materials.
+Maybe you’re reading this and your interest in learning how to start composting is less than zero.
+Well, I challenge you to simply pay attention for ONE DAY to how many fruit and vegetable items you put into your trash can.
+Include coffee grounds, egg shells, tea bags, and newspaper into your observations since these are compostable items.
+I know in the two months I didn’t compost, I was throwing away tons of compostable materials.
 So, if you’re wondering if you would even have enough “stuff” to compost, then do a simple one-day observation.
-Consider how you’d be keeping all of this from going into a plastic bag and into a landfill where it would take years and years (and years) to actually break down.
+Consider what you’d be keeping from going into a plastic bag and into a landfill where it would take years and years to actually break down.

-So instead of sending those materials into a landfill, walk them out into your backyard and let nature take those scraps and turn them into rich food for your garden and plants.
+So instead of sending those materials into a landfill, walk them out into your backyard.
+Let nature take those scraps and turn them into rich food for your garden and plants.
 Even if you don’t garden, learning how to start composting will cut down on the waste you produce and let your gardening friend or neighbor use it when they have need.
 You may reap some fruit or veggie rewards for helping them out.
 And though composting can get a bad rap as being a stinky pile sitting in your yard, if done well, compost piles don’t stink.
 True story.
 They are small factories working in your backyard, and you’ll be amazed at how kitchen and yard waste breaks down into beautiful rich compost for your yard and garden.

 1.)
 Get a container.
 My Granny would cut the top off of a milk jug, leaving the handle so it was easier to carry.
 You can buy a compost pail, but it’s not absolutely necessary.
 A lid is optional, but I personally don’t like to see the compost sitting there on the counter, so I go for a lid.
 Here’s a simple pail that includes a charcoal filter.